Rubber-tyred metro

 A rubber-tyred metro or rubber-tired metro is a form of rapid transit system that uses a mix of road and rail technology.
-The vehicles have wheels with rubber tires that run on a roll way inside guide bars for traction.
+The vehicles have wheels with rubber tyres that run on a roll way inside guide bars for traction.
 Traditional, flanged steel wheels running on rail tracks provide guidance through switches and act as backup if tyres fail.
 Most rubber-tyred trains are purpose-built and designed for the system on which they operate.
 Guided buses are sometimes referred to as 'trams on tyres', and compared to rubber-tyred metros.